Kuramura300/OpenGL-scene/README.md

 The built binaries, as well as all required dynamic libraries and data files will be copied to the `x64/` directory.

 ## How does the program work?
-// How do the classes and functions fit together and who does what?

 ### User Interaction
 * The camera can be moved around using WASD
   * W moves the camera down